Hasini92607/Hotel-Managemet-System-C/README.md

 -Input Validation: Invalid inputs may cause the program to terminate to protect data integrity.
 Please follow on-screen instructions during run  time carefully.

 TO EXECUTE :
+Note: The following commands are designed for Linux/Unix-based terminals (including macOS and WSL).
+They will not work natively in Windows  Command Prompt or PowerShell.
 Ensure you have the following files in your directory:
 main.c (main function)
 mylib.c (Helper functions)
 functions.h (Header file)
 Makefile (Build instructions)

 -necessary compilation is done by running  the makefile as 'make'
 -execution is done by running './a.out'
 -to remove executables and start fresh run 'make clean'